achall36/RoxvilleRooster.github.io/rippers-game-planning.md

 * Latin scholar
 * Educator and mentor to many high status individuals
 * Answers to the Queen
+* Under magical detection, her radiates a bright aura of the blessed

 #### Corrupt assistant to 'Important man of the cloth'